collapsed-stacks/startups/questions/5207/when-closing-down-a-startup-failed-what-do-i-need-to-provide-to-the-shareholde.md

 - posted by: [Denis de Bernardy](https://stackexchange.com/users/182468/denis-de-bernardy) on 2015-05-07
 - score: 3

-<p>It depends on your country.</p>
+It depends on your country.

-<p>Fwiw, in France you'd go to court, have a judge liquidate the company, and then provide the investors with a copy of the decision.
-(Unless the investors are arguing over scraps, they'll usually have agreed on who gets what in advance and the judge will OK it.)</p>
+Fwiw, in France you'd go to court, have a judge liquidate the company, and then provide the investors with a copy of the decision.
+(Unless the investors are arguing over scraps, they'll usually have agreed on who gets what in advance and the judge will OK it.)

 ## Answer 5222